Finding Rule-Interpretable Non-Negative Data Representation: Background

-Rule learning \cite{Furnkranz14RL} is one of the fundamental, extensively researched, fields of machine learning.
+Rule learning \cite{Furnkranz14RL} is one of the fundamental, extensively researched fields of machine learning.
 The overall interpretability of the output results of all methods in this field makes it ideal for data mining and knowledge discovery.
 We focus on two aspects of rule learning, supervised rule induction \cite{Furnkranz14RL} and descriptive rule induction (rule-based conceptual clustering) \cite{Stepp86CC,Furnkranz14RL}.
 The main goal in supervised rule induction is to obtain a small set of comprehensible rules that are highly predictive, given some target property.
 The rule-based conceptual clustering algorithms construct rules describing related groups of examples, given some quality function (without using information about target label).
+Subgroup discovery \cite{wrobel1997algorithm} aims to find descriptions of groups of entities with interesting or statistically unusual distribution of a target label.
+Redescription mining \cite{Ramakrishnan04rm,GMRMBook} is an unsupervised task that aims to find groups of entities that can be characterized in multiple ways and to provide re-descriptions of such entities.
+One can use single or multi-view data, where views are disjoint sets of attributes describing a common set of entities.
+Descriptions provided by redescription mining are called redescriptions.
+Redescriptions are tuples of rules, where each rule contains a subset of attributes from a corresponding data view and all rules from a tuple describe a common subset or very similar subsets of entities.
+Attributes within each rule of a redescription can be connected using conjunction, disjunction and negation logical operator (thus its language is more expressive than the one used in regular task of rule mining and subgroup discovery).